 Once your baby is 12 months old, you can gradually introduce cow’s milk along with other solids.
 For more information about this, visit: The American Academy of Pediatrics

-It is our hope that this article will answer many questions new parents have about baby formula.
+We hope that this article will answer many of the questions you have about baby formula.
 Whether one starts with bottle-feeding or breastfeeding, it is not surprising there are many questions about baby formula.
+Asking how to choose the best baby formula for your newborn is a common question new parents have.

-Unfortunately, affordability can factor into what form of formula you select (powder, concentrate or ready-made).
-Ready-made is easier and if not possible be sure to prepare formula properly.
+Affordability can factor into what form of formula you select (powder, concentrate or ready-made).
+Ready-made is easiest.
+But no matter what form of formula you choose, always follow the directions on the container when preparing.

 What to read next: